Timeline | 2 weeks

 03. Game chang·er

-I am grateful to have been with a team that prioritized inclusiveness design.
-The diversity team allows me to realize lots of new perspectives outside of my box.
-The team is such unique characters that no data could possibly quantify in a couple of numbers. ( We have an industrial designer, a communication designer, and me an interaction designer) Meeting one-of-kind, passionate individuals from the same school changed how I look at my design decisions and user's need.
+I am grateful to have worked with a team that prioritized inclusive design.
+Our team was diverse, with unique perspectives and skill sets, including an industrial designer, a communication designer, and myself as an interaction designer.
+Meeting passionate individuals from the same school changed how I approach my design decisions and consider the needs of users beyond my own perspective.

 Trying to become a better